Samedis-care/react-components/docs/FormEngine.md

 +                if (value !== "valid") return "Value is not 'valid'!";
 +                return null; // no validation errors
 +            },
++            filterable: true, // optional, used for BackendDataGrid, defualts to false
++            sortable: true, // optional, used for BackendDataGrid, defualts to false
 +            onChange: ( // optional on change hook
 +                value: string,
 +                model: Model<string, PageVisibility, null>,